 Consistent with the ECQ implementation in Luzon, the Company initiated steps to temporarily suspend the production of cement products at, and distribution of cement products from, Solid Cement plant in the third week of March 2020.
 On May 20, 2020, after taking the corresponding measures to fully comply with government regulations, operations at Solid Cement plant were resumed and have been able to operate continuously since then.
-APO Cement plant has remained operational as of the date of this report in accordance with government regulations and the necessary hygiene and safety measures.
+APO Cement plant remained operational as of the date of this report in accordance with government regulations and the necessary hygiene and safety measures.
 Since then, provinces and cities have been placed from time to time under different community quarantine levels with corresponding restrictions, respectively.

 Subsequent to the recommendations of the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF) in its Resolution No. 146-F (s.
 2021) dated October 28, 2021, the President of the Philippines issued Executive Order No. 151 dated November 11, 2021 adopting the Alert Level System for all areas of the Philippines through a nationwide roll-out which was designed to allow the reinvigoration of the economy through the opening of more sectors, while protecting the people's health through the continuous observance of public health protocols and interventions and the heightened implementation of lockdowns in smaller areas, also known as granular lockdowns.
 Restrictions and/or limitations affecting intrazonal and interzonal movement as well as the level of operations and activities undertaken by establishments and persons in areas nationwide were defined depending on the applicable Alert Level Status (ranging from 1 to 5).
 At any level, minimum public health standards and precautions such as the wearing of face masks and social distancing protocols may be mandated.
-On December 15, 2021, it was announced that all areas of the Philippines would be under Alert Level 2 until December 31, 2021 then extended to January 15, 2022.
-Thereafter, due to the surge of the Omicron COVID-19 variant, the Alert Levels in Metro Manila, Cebu City, Cebu Province (including Naga City), and the Province of Rizal (including Antipolo City) were increased to Alert Level 3 beginning on January 16, 2022.
-The Alert Levels for these areas started to be downgraded at their respective pace in the month of February 2022.
-The Alert Levels for Metro Manila, Cebu City, and the Province of Rizal (including Antipolo City) have been at Alert Level 1 since March 1, March 16, and April 1, 2022, respectively.
-The Province of Cebu (including Naga City) has been at Alert Level 2 since March 1, 2022.
-The National Capital Region (NCR) is under Alert Level 1 effective July 16, 2022 until further notice according to the IATF.
-Meanwhile, Cebu City has been downgraded to Alert Level 1 effective August 16, 2022, while Cebu Province remains in Alert Level 2.
-Since October 28, 2022, the wearing of face masks is only mandatory in healthcare facilities, medical transport, and public transportation by land, air or sea.
-In other settings, wearing of facemasks is voluntary.
-Based on the latest IATF Resolution No. 6-C, series 2023 dated April 14, 2023, provinces, cities and municipalities throughout the country were placed under Alert Levels 1 and 2, respectively, for the period from April 15 to 30, 2023.
-NCR, Cebu City, Naga City in Cebu and the Province of Rizal (including Antipolo City) remained at Alert Level 1, while certain areas of Cebu Province were among those localities at Alert Level 2.
+Provinces and cities (such as the Province of Rizal, including Antipolo City, the Province of Cebu, Cebu City and the cities and municipalities comprising Metro Manila) were placed from time to time under different Alert Level Status with corresponding restrictions, respectively.

+Finally, on July 21, 2023, President Ferdinand Marcos, Jr. signed Proclamation No. 297 lifting the State of Public Health Emergency throughout the country due to COVID-19 Pandemic, thereby withdrawing or revoking all prior orders, memoranda and issuances that are effective only during this public health emergency.

 The consequences resulting from the COVID-19 Pandemic have negatively affected the Company.
-For the three months ended March 31, 2023, and 2022, additional expenses were incurred by the Company associated with measures designed to address the adverse impact of COVID-19 pandemic amounting to P1,572 and P9,812, respectively.
-These additional expenses were presented under "Operating expenses and cost of sales" and "Other income (expenses) - net" account in the condensed consolidated interim statements of comprehensive income for the three months ended March 31, 2023, and 2022, respectively.
+For the three months ended March 31, 2024, and 2023, additional expenses were incurred by the Company associated with measures designed to address the adverse impact of COVID-19 Pandemic amounting to P246.3 thousand and P544.4 thousand, respectively.
+These additional expenses were presented under "Operating expenses and cost of sales" and "Other income (expenses) - net" account in the condensed consolidated interim statements of comprehensive income for the three months ended March 31, 2024, and 2023, respectively.
 The Company implemented, and continues to implement, hygiene protocols in its operations and modified its manufacturing, sales, and delivery processes to implement physical distancing, so as to protect the health and safety of its employees and their families, customers and suppliers, and drastically reduce the possibility of contagion during the COVID-19 Pandemic.
 It will continue to place emphasis on the use of the CEMEX Go platform for a digital, contactless and/or limited contact experiences for customers, and enable additional online channels to promote engagement, manage communications and facilitate transactions with customers.